rafaelgarrido/homebrew-caveats/README.md

 ## Installation

-You can install `brew caveats` in two ways.
+You can install `brew caveats` with the following:

-1. Tap this repository and install via `brew` itself.
-1. Install manually.

-For the first method, do the following:

-    brew tap rafaelgarrido/homebrew-caveats && brew install brew-caveats
+    brew tap rafaelgarrido/homebrew-caveats

-For the second method clone or download this repository.
-Then simply put the file `cmd/brew-caveats.rb` anywhere in your `$PATH`.
-For example:

-    mv cmd/*-caveats.rb ~/bin

-Leave the name as is if you follow this method.
-Homebrew knows how to find it.

-Once you've installed via either method, you can use the commands as described above.
+Once you've installed you can use the commands as described above.